unahouExosite/docs/portals/README.md

 ### Update user
 `PUT /api/portals/v1/users/{user-id}`

-Update a infomation of user
+Update a user

 #### Request
-Please reference [update user](#update-user) in the type session.

-But now just can send the following keys:
+Please reference the [user object](#user-object) documentation.
+At the moment, only the following keys may be updated:

-* `"email"` - User email (optional)
+* `"email"` - user email (optional)
-* `"fullName"` - User full name (optional)
+* `"fullName"` - user full name (optional)
-* `"phoneNumber"` - User phone number (optional)
+* `"phoneNumber"` - user phone number (optional)

-If you send the other keys which not support now, it will do nothing.
+If you send any keys besides these, it will do nothing.

 #### Response

-On success, response has HTTP status 200 and user object.
-See user in the type section for more details.
+On success, response has HTTP status 200 and the updated user object.

 On failure, response has HTTP status of 400 or greater.